Shiv826singh/mini-healthcare-support-springboot/README.md

 The Symptom Checker provides general information and should not be considered a medical diagnosis.
 Users should consult a qualified healthcare professional for medical advice, diagnosis or treatment.

 In case of a medical emergency, contact the appropriate local emergency service immediately.

-## 🎯 Internship Assignment Objective

-The objective of this project is to demonstrate the ability to:

-* Build a web application using Java and Spring Boot.
-* Create a simple user-friendly healthcare support interface.
-* Implement backend request handling using Spring MVC.
-* Connect frontend pages with backend functionality.
-* Follow a clean project structure.
-* Apply responsive web design principles.
-* Develop and document a complete mini-project.

 ## 👨‍💻 Author